-One thing I educate people on in my health and wellness practice, is that food and herbs generally work more slowly, and have an accumulative and long-term effect to both prevent disease and heal the body.
+Food and herbs generally work more slowly, and have an accumulative and long-term effect to both prevent disease and heal the body.

 People who are seeking immediate treatment do not understand how using food as medicine actually works.
 There are no immediate remedies or quick fixes.
 That’s a Western/modern medicine mindset.